MicrosoftDocs/sql-docs/azure-sql/database/azure-sql-passwordless-migration.md

 ### Create a database user and assign roles

-Create a user in Azure SQL Database that corresponds to the Azure account you used to sign-in locally, such as Visual Studio or IntelliJ.
+Create a user in Azure SQL Database.
+The user should correspond to the Azure account you used to sign-in locally via development tools like Visual Studio or IntelliJ.

 1) In the Azure portal, browse to your SQL database and select **Query editor (preview)**.